32blogby Studio Mitsu

 Choosing a codec isn't about picking "the best one" — it's about understanding when each was introduced, who manages it, and what trade-offs it carries.

 H.264 (AVC) was standardized in 2003.
-It's managed by MPEG-LA, a patent pool consortium.
-Commercial use technically requires a license, though royalties have been largely waived for many use cases since 2024.
+It's managed by Via Licensing Alliance (formerly MPEG-LA).
+Commercial use technically requires a license, though since 2010 MPEG-LA has permanently waived royalties for internet video that is free to end users.
+Paid streaming services and hardware manufacturers still pay licensing fees.
 With over 20 years of history, it runs on virtually every device and platform in existence.

 H.265 (HEVC) was standardized in 2013.
 Designed as the successor to H.264, it achieves roughly 40–50% bitrate savings at equivalent quality.
 However, its patent landscape is notoriously complex — multiple competing patent pools exist.
 This complexity is a significant reason why browser support has remained inconsistent.